bigskysoftware/htmx/www/essays/locality-of-behaviour.md

 * [SoC - Separation Of Concerns](https://en.wikipedia.org/wiki/Separation_of_concerns)

   Separation of concerns a design principle for separating a computer program into distinct sections such that each section addresses a separate concern.
-A canonical example of this is CSS vs. Javascript.
+A canonical example of this is splitting HTML, CSS, and Javascript.
 Again, on its own and in isolation this may, indeed, be a good thing.
-Inlining styles has become more prevalent lately, but there are still strong arguments in favor of SoC in this regard.
+Inlining styles [has become more prevalent lately](https://tailwindcss.com/), but there are still strong arguments in favor of SoC in this regard.

   Note that SoC is, however, in conflict with LoB.
 By tweaking a CSS file the look and, to an extent, behaviour of an element can change dramatically, and it is not obvious where this dramatic change came from.
-Tools help to an extent here, but there is still "spooky action at a distance" going on.
+Tools can help to an extent here, but there is still "spooky action at a distance" going on.

   Again, this isn't to condemn SoC wholesale, just to say that there are subjective tradeoffs that must be made when